 Whether you have a whole room or just a corner in your kitchen, putting together a play space for your child should be as easy as ABC.
-Here are a few tips that’ll help you put a room together quickly, so you can concentrate on more important things like who can build the highest block tower.
+Here are a few tips that’ll help you put a playroom or play space together quickly, so you can concentrate on more important things like who can build the highest block tower.

-Step 1: Start with the table.
+Step 1: Start with the play table.
 Since most playrooms are in shared areas of the home, we tend to create our tables in wood stains and painted neutrals, so that they can play nicely with the other furniture in your space.
 Choose a small square option, like our Anywhere Table, if you have just a corner to dedicate to the space.
 But, if you have room, I’d suggest an adjustable height table.
-I have our Mojo Table, which goes from toddler height to chair height in just a couple easy steps.
+I have our Extracurricular Play Table, which goes from toddler height to chair height in just a couple easy steps.
 It looks great in my mixed-use family room and has tons of functional storage.
-My son uses the large drawer as his “parking garage” for the many vehicles a 5 year old boy collects.

 Step 3: A rug will help define the space, no matter how big or small.
 You can go one of two ways with this.
 There are rugs that in and of themselves are interactive, like our Over the River and Through the Rug.
 Or, you can choose one that adds a burst of color.
 While you may opt for serene hues in a bedroom to encourage calm and sleep, I’d suggest more vibrant and saturated hues in a playroom.
 The space is all about imagination and play.
 So, have a little fun with the rug and try a brighter hue or bolder pattern than you might normally use.

 Step 4: If your kids are anything like mine, they’ll have lots and lots and LOTS of books.
 So, you can never have enough book storage.
 When looking for the right piece, be sure to pick something that keeps the books within arms reach.
-If you have a lot of space, you might opt for a book-only piece like our Floor Book Bin.
+If you have a lot of space, you might opt for a book-only piece like our Next Chapter Book Bin.
 But, if space is at a premium, choose a bookcase that can also hold bins and baskets for toys.
 If it’s a shared space, you can even use the higher shelves for mom and dad’s stuff.
-We have a 5-cube bookcase in our dining room.
-The two lower cubes are book storage for the kids, while the higher shelves hold mail, art supplies and other miscellany that needs to stay out of the kids’ reach.
+We have a 6-cube bookcase in our dining room.
+The three lower cubes are book storage for the kids, while the higher cubes hold mail, art supplies and other miscellany that needs to stay out of the kids’ reach.

 (A quick aside regarding bookcases, if you want to add a little personality, but don’t want to commit to wild paint colors.
 Cut decorative paper to the size of the back panels on the bookcase and adhere it with double-stick tape.
 Just this weekend I backed our 5-cube with polka dot paper from www.paper-source.com.
 For about $5 and 20 minutes of my time, I gave my bookcase a whole new look.
 And when I decide I want a plaid or striped one instead, I can just peel the paper off and replace it.
 Low commitment, huge impact!)